 What do I need to bring to on the day of the test?

 HACC requires photo identification.
-Approved forms of photo identification are:
+Approved forms of photo identification include:

 Note: We do not permit children in the test center.
 We do not permit cell phones, calculators or electronic devices.